-Children's Centres are for families with children under five.
+Health and Children's Centres are for families with children under five.
 In Suffolk we have joined up our Children’s Centre’s with the Health Visiting service, as we believe this will provide you with the best care and support.
-The Children's Centre teams are made up of Health Visitors, Family Support Practitioners and Support and Information officers.
+The Health & Children's Centre teams are made up of Health Visitors, Healthy Child Practitioners and Health & Children's Centre Advisors.

-At Phoenix Children’s Centre, we are committed to promoting and providing high quality learning and play opportunities.
+The Sudbury Area Children’s Centre Service is committed to promoting and providing high quality learning and play opportunities.
 We believe in valuing and respecting each individual in a welcoming, accessible and inclusive environment.
-The centre has an equal opportunity policy which is reviewed as a minimum yearly.
 We offer a range of universal and targeted support and services which are designed to meet the needs of all users.

 We offer a range of parenting courses to help support parents in managing challenging behaviours.
-Please see our timetable for a full list of groups and for more information.
+Please see www.suffolk.gov.uk/parenting for further details.

 How will staff support my child's needs?

-What arrangements are in place to ensure that Phoenix Children’s Centre is accessible for children and families with special educational needs and/or disability?
+What arrangements are in place to ensure that Phoenix Family Hub is accessible for children and families with special educational needs and/or disability?

 The site has disabled parking spaces outside the front entrance.

-Our outdoor play areas are all at ground level and consist of some concreted areas, softer outdoor flooring and grassed areas.
-The garden has a mixture of high and low level beds, where children can dig, plant and watch things grow.
-Within the centres we have accessible toilets with baby change facilities which include emergency alarms and all internal doors are wider to allow easy access.
+Within the Hub we have accessible toilets with baby change facilities which include emergency alarms and all internal doors are wider to allow easy access.